USDA-FSA/fsa-design-system/guides/accessibility/forms.md

 > Reads only the `aria-labeledby` attribute and not the default label.

-> Screen Reader reads input as: "Please enter Make and Model.
-Edit text."
+> Screen Reader reads input as: "Please enter Make and Model edit text."

 #### With aria-labeledby pointing at `car carmakedescription`